 Tracking does not mean checking in randomly or only reviewing progress when the customer is asking for an update.
 Good tracking practices involve establishing clear tasks and milestones, assigning responsible team members, monitoring how every team member is performing and completing regular check-ins.

 Regular tracking provides a more clear understanding of when milestones are met or not met so you can manage against the progress of set tasks.
-Additionally, you can run Gantt charts to visualise tasks and their progress, determine where bottlenecks are occurring and see where task dependencies may not have been met.
+Additionally, you can run Gantt charts to visualize tasks and their progress, determine where bottlenecks are occurring and see where task dependencies may not have been met.

 Good tracking also involves keeping detailed reports so that you can share necessary information with your customer, and so you can refer back to the information when completing similar projects in the future.
 If you have important regulations to adhere to in your industry, tracking also helps ensure that you are remaining compliant where needed.